yext/rules_closure/README.md

   be empty.
 These files tell the Closure Compiler about the type signatures of external libraries.
 Please note that the externs for web browsers are enabled by default by the Closure Compiler.

+- **data:** (List of [labels]; optional) Runfiles directly referenced by JS sources in this rule.
+For example, if the JS generated injected an img tag into the page with a hard coded image named foo.png, then you might want to list that image here, so it ends up in the webserver runfiles.

 - **deps:** (List of [labels]; optional) Direct [dependency] list.
 These can point to [closure_js_library], [closure_js_template_library], and